-ACKNOWLEDGING paragraph 4 of Recommendation [17-07] which states that the Commission shall establish a management plan for the stock in 2018.
+ACKNOWLEDGING paragraph 4 of Recommendation [Rec.
+17-07] which states that the Commission shall establish a management plan for the stock in 2018.

-CONSIDERING that the SCRS is developing a management strategy evaluation (MSE) process, with the aim to evaluate different management procedures that are robust to reduce the main sources of uncertainty and that MSE process is expected to deliver candidate management strategies in the short but not immediate term (e.g. by 2021-22), the selection of the desired management strategy by the Commission could also take some time.
+CONSIDERING that the SCRS is developing a management strategy evaluation (MSE) process, with the aim to evaluate different management procedures that are robust to the main sources of uncertainty and that MSE process is expected to deliver candidate management procedures in the short but not immediate term (e.g. by 2021-22), the selection of the desired management procedure by the Commission could also take some time.
 Therefore, it is proposed to have an interim management objective that can be revisited at the time the Commission adopts harvest control rules (HCR).
-In this context, on the basis of the latest stock assessment and on further management recommendations supported by a Management Strategy Evaluation exercise (MSE) and after the harvest control rules (HCR) have been defined by the SCRS the Commission may decide as from [2020] on advisable changes to the management framework for eastern Atlantic and Mediterranean bluefin tuna.
+In this context, on the basis of the latest stock assessment and on further management recommendations supported by a Management Strategy Evaluation exercise (MSE) and after management procedure, including HCRs have been defined by the SCRS, the Commission may decide as from [2020] on changes to the management framework for the eastern Atlantic and Mediterranean bluefin tuna, as advised by SCRS.